Parasgr7/e-Voting-dApp/README.md

 # Blockchain-based decentralized voting application

 This is a demonstration of a Blockchain based authentication and decentralized e-Voting process.
-In this project login information are not stored in a database, but the hash resulting from login data is stored on a smart contract[Authentication].
+In this project login information are not stored in a database, but the hash resulting from login data is stored on a smart contract**[Authentication]**.
-Another solidity contract[Election] is used for storing the electors as candidates and the voting process is taken care by Admin.
-At the end of the voting period the results are declared and winning candidate then claims  1 Ether as prize money[unlocked from the Smart Contract].
+Another solidity contract**[Election]** is used for storing the electors as candidates and the voting process is taken care by Admin.
+At the end of the voting period the results are declared and winning candidate then claims  **1 Ether as prize money**[unlocked from the Smart Contract].
+**IPFS[InterPlanetary File System]** is used for storing Id-proof uploaded by candidates.

 ## Requirement:

-1. Install Metamask extension.[without it app will not load]
+1. Install Metamask extension[without which app will not load]
-2. Connect to Ropsten network
+2. Connect to Ropsten network [Get free ethers for test network](https://faucet.egorfine.com/)
 3. Enjoy the dApp [share your feedback]

 Access the React project deployed over Ropsten Network [eVoitng dApp](https://parasgr7.github.io/).